Will's avatar

 Nintendo's Hotspot 'API' 12 May 2015

 Since getting a DS, StreetPass has become quite addictive.
-It’s actually pretty fun checking the device after walking through town or using public transport to see a list of Miis representing the people you’ve been near recently, and the minigames (such as StreetPass Quest) that require you to ‘meet’ people in order to advance also make it more involved.
-Essentially the more you’re out and about, the further you can progress - this is further accentuated through Play Coins, which can be used to help ‘buy’ your way forward and are earned for every 100 steps taken whilst holding the device.
+It’s actually pretty fun checking the device after walking through town or using public transport to see a list of Miis representing the people you’ve been near recently, and the minigames (such as StreetPass Quest) that require … Read more (3 minute read)

 Using Weka in Go 1 May 2015

 A couple of years ago I wrote a blog post about wrapping some of Weka’s classification functionality to allow it to be used programmatically in Python programs.
-A small project I’m currently working on at home is around taking some of the later research from my PhD work to see if it can be expressed and used as a simple web-app.
+A small project I’m currently working on at home is around taking some of the later research from my PhD work to see if it can … Read more (1 minute read)

 Media and volume keys in i3 28 April 2015

 As is the case with many people, all music I listen to on my PC these days plays from the web through a browser.
-I’m a heavy user of Google Play Music and SoundCloud, and using Chrome to handle everything means playlists and libraries (and the way I use them through extensions) sync up properly everywhere I need them.
+I’m a heavy user of Google Play Music and SoundCloud, and using Chrome to handle everything means playlists and libraries (and the way I use them through extensions) sync up … Read more (2 minute read)

 Web and Social Computing 18 February 2015